-This task will involve the collection of four surface soil samples throughout exterior areas of the Site to assess surface soil conditions.
+This task will involve the collection of four surface soil samples throughout the Site to assess surface soil conditions.
 The surface soil samples will be collected during the soil boring activities discussed below via soil recovered from the soil borings or collected manually to a depth ranging between approximately 0-0.5 ft bgs.
 The surface soil samples will be collected from four of the eight soil boring locations depicted on Figure 4.
 This work will be completed in accordance with NYSDEC DER-10 as well as the Quality Control Program (QCP) included as Appendix 4.
 The following methods will be utilized during the surface soil investigation:

 - Surface soil samples will be collected from soil retrieved from the soil borings and/or manually collected utilizing a hand auger or spade.
-The equipment will be properly decontaminated prior to sampling and between sampling locations using an Alconox and water solution. - Surface soil samples retrieved will be screened in the field for visible impairment, olfactory indications of impairment, and/or indication of detectable VOCs with a photoionization detector (PID), collectively referred to as "evidence of impairment." - Surface soil samples will be collected and analyzed for the following parameters as is also detailed above in Table 6.1-1: - TCL SVOCs plus TICs by USEPA Method 8270 - o TAL Metals by USEPA Method 6010/7471 - o PCBs by USEPA Method 8082 - Pesticides by USEPA Method 8081 - Herbicides by USEPA Method 8151
+The equipment will be properly decontaminated prior to sampling and between sampling locations using an Alconox and water solution.

+- Surface soil samples retrieved will be screened in the field for visible impairment, olfactory indications of impairment, and/or indication of detectable VOCs with a photoionization detector (PID), collectively referred to as "evidence of impairment."

+- Surface soil samples will be collected and analyzed for the following parameters:

+- o TCL SVOCs plus TICs by USEPA Method 8270

+- TAL Metals by USEPA Method 6010/7471

+- PCBs by USEPA Method 8082

+- Pesticides by USEPA Method 8081

+- Herbicides by USEPA Method 8151